TheMantra/JsWorkshop/README.md

-# JsWorkshop
+# JsWorkShop
-This is just a school project
+#This is just a School Project